SmylerMC/terraminusminus/README.md

 dependencies {

-    // Include this repository as a dependency through Jitpack
+    // Include this repository as a dependency.
-    // master-SNAPSHOT indicates to use the latest commit on master,
+    // master-SNAPSHOT indicates to use the last commit built from master,
-    // you can replace this with a commit hash or a reference to anoter branch compile 'com.github.SmylerMC:terraminusminus:master-SNAPSHOT'
+    // you can replace this with  a reference to another branch compile 'net.buildtheart:terraminusminus:master-SNAPSHOT'

-    // Your other depencencies would go down there...
+    // Your other dependencies would go down there...

 }
 ```

+### Release channels

+At this point, only branch snapshots are available.
+You can browse the available builds at [maven.smyler.net](https://maven.smyler.net/#/snapshots/net/buildtheearth/terraminusminus).

 ## APIs: